Login/Group Role Dialog¶

 - Specify a a security label in the Security Label field.
 The meaning of a given label is at the discretion of the label provider.
 PostgreSQL places no restrictions on whether or how a label provider must interpret security labels; it merely provides a mechanism for storing them.

-To discard a security label, click the trash icon to the left of the row and confirm deletion in the Delete Row popup.
+To discard a security label, click the trash icon to the left of the row and confirm the deletion in the Delete Row popup.

 Click the SQL tab to continue.